Waiea - 1118 Ala Moana

 No analysis available

-Multiple listings explicitly state residents can watch Friday night, New Year's Eve and July 4th fireworks from their units.
-This is direct language indicating the building provides fireworks views from units.
+Multiple listings explicitly state residents can view Friday night, New Year's Eve and July 4th fireworks from their units, indicating the building provides views of fireworks from residences.

 No analysis available